samestrin/llm-prepare/README.md

 # llm-prepare

-This Node.js script provides a tool for processing directory structures and file contents within specified projects.
+This Node.js script is a tool for processing directory structures and file contents within specified projects.
 It recursively scans a project directory based on provided arguments (a directory and file inclusion pattern), and constructs a simplified view of the directory layout.
 This is combined with the aggregated content after stripping comments and unnecessary whitespace.
 The output can optionally be compressed to save further tokens.

 ## Features